• Recipes

 There are many different ways to slice cabbage.
 Some of the most common methods to learn how to cut cabbage is cutting it in half using a chef's knife and then thinly slicing it into strips.
 You can also chop it into small pieces or shred it.

-Whether you’re looking to make coleslaw, sauerkraut, or kimchi or simply want to add some crunch to your salad, we’ve got you covered with the seven best methods for cutting cabbage.
+If you're making coleslaw, sauerkraut, or kimchi or want to add some crunch to your salad, we've got you covered with the seven best methods for cutting cabbage.

 ⬇️ Table of Contents